hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [6:13:11](#NkkrG5oFIesGhhfLpfsp8n1j7ZUBL7gj3kwsmFP6-eM) <planetsizecpu (Jose Luis)>:
 The skulls are collectable items, I found the earlier face item was not up to the task of The Tall Man and I'm putting a lot of effort on this stage to honor him.
 The Battle Sphere is not designed yet, as they have horizontal flying pattern I think I will to clone the kart function with the needed code adaptation.
-But it is The Tall Man who manages spheres, so first I have to design it as a guards master, so that will need a new L22 levelÌ†ΩÌ∏Å
+But it is The Tall Man who manages spheres, so first I have to design it as a guards master, so that will need a new L22 levelüòÅ

 [6:16:09](#O2bbMB81rkduFaGDT2_NSjkqmCygmBHlfIMyn1SqRhA) <planetsizecpu (Jose Luis)>:
 But this days I'm thinking on how to save the game so will not lose the gold, and preserve the score.
 I want to do it before going on L22 and probably will save a txt file with the needed data.